mrborghini/cat-game/README.md

 ## Setup

 1. Download [Godot](https://godotengine.org/download) (preferably the non C# version)
-2. Import the repo into Godot
+2. Import the the client folder from this repo into Godot

 ## Demo